yejianye/mdmail/README.md

     - *user* (bool): SMTP login user.
 Default empty
     - *password* (bool): SMTP login password.
 Default empty

-Using mdmail with Vim and Emacs
+Use mdmail with Vim and Emacs
 -------------------------------

 Since `mdmail` can read from stdin and support email headers such as subject/from/to in the markdown file itself, integrating mdmail with Vim, Emacs or other text editors is easy.